Real Sociedad earn crucial win at champions Barcelona

 Ter Stegen has 25 clean sheets this season and needs one more to match the league record of 26, although it will not be easy if Barcelona defend as casually in their final three matches.

-Ousmane Dembele, bright on his first start after injury, came close at the other end with a header which Alex Remiro did well to keep out.

-Franck Kessie had a shot deflected narrowly wide as Barcelona turned the screw in search of an equaliser.

-However Barcelona's pressure waned in the second half and La Real doubled their lead when Martin Zubimendi tackled Frenkie de Jong to spark a counter-attack.
+La Real doubled their lead in the second half when Martin Zubimendi tackled Frenkie de Jong to spark a counter-attack.

 Takefusa Kubo teed up Sorloth, who fired past Ter Stegen, who has now conceded 15 La Liga goals, three fewer than the record lowest tally of 18 for a 38-match season.